Xarelto Patient Tips

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

 - Serious and sometimes fatal bleeding.
 The risk may be increased if Xarelto is taken with other drugs (such as aspirin, NSAIDs, SSRIs) that also increase the risk of bleeding.
-Currently, there is no antidote available, although one is in the pipeline.
+However, Andexxa may be used to reverse the effects of Xarelto in people with uncontrolled or life-threatening bleeding.

 - Abdominal pain, dyspepsia, toothache, fatigue, back or muscle pain, sinusitis, itching, and urinary tract infection are other reported side effects.